gdscashesi/helpful-resources/README.md

 # Instructions

-📍 Fork and Clone the Repo
+📍 Fork and Clone the Repo to your local space

 📍 Create a new branch